 - Monitoring social media, email and web analytics on a weekly basis

 - Contributing to the ongoing development of our website, www.democracy-nc.org

 - Other duties, including administrative and research needs, as assigned

 Every summer Democracy North Carolina hires outstanding college undergraduates to participate in a full-time organizing apprenticeship.
 Students accepted to this 9-week program learn the basics of community organizing for social change, including the connections between money in politics and social justice issues like the environment, racial equity, healthcare, voting rights and more.

 Students in the program work full-time (40 + hours per week) from late May to late July and earn a stipend of $2,500 for the summer.
 This is a full-time job, so students who have to do summer classes or have other, part-time work cannot realistically complete the program.

-Learn more and apply at www.democracysummer.com.
+Learn more at www.democracysummer.com.